Dharsana2608/Interview-practice-partner/README.md

 3. Click "Start Assessment Now" to begin
 4. Use the microphone button to record your answers
 5. You have 30 seconds to start answering each question
-6. If you activate the mic but don't respond within 10 seconds, it will skip to the next question

 ## Troubleshooting